The Green Berets (film): Critical reception

 Reviewing for The New York Times, Renata Adler wrote, "The Green Berets is a film so unspeakable, so stupid, so rotten and false in every detail that it passes through being fun, through being funny, through being camp, through everything and becomes an invitation to grieve, not for our soldiers or for Vietnam (the film could not be more false or do a greater disservice to either of them), but for what has happened to the fantasy-making apparatus in this country."

+Leonard Maltin in his Movie Guide gave it a "BOMB" rating (his lowest score), saying: "Politics aside, this overlong, incredibly cliched salute to the Special Forces has enough absurd situations and unfunny comedy relief to offend anyone; don't miss [the] now-famous final scene, where the sun sets in the East."

 The screenplay for Oliver Stone's anti-war film Platoon was written partially as a reaction to The Green Berets.
 It is mocked in the Gustav Hasford novel The Short-Timers in a scene where Joker and Rafter Man find the Lusthog Squad watching it at a movie theater.
 "The audience of Marines roars with laughter.
 This is the funniest movie we have seen in a long time."

 John Pilger, a strong critic of American foreign policy, described his reaction to The Green Berets in a 2007 speech he gave criticising the media for its coverage of the Vietnam War.
 "I had just come back from Vietnam, and I couldn't believe how absurd this movie was.
 So I laughed out loud, and I laughed and laughed.
 And it wasn't long before the atmosphere around me grew very cold.
 My companion, who had been a Freedom Rider in the South, said, 'Let's get the hell out of here and run like hell.'"

-Film commentator Emanuel Levy noted in his review that Wayne was not attempting to promote the cause of the Vietnam War as much as he was trying to portray the Special Forces in their unique role in the military: "Wayne said his motive was to glorify American soldiers as the finest fighting men 'without going into why we are there, or if they should be there.'
+Film commentator Emanuel Levy noted in his retrospective review that Wayne was not attempting to promote the cause of the Vietnam War as much as he was trying to portray the Special Forces in their unique role in the military: "Wayne said his motive was to glorify American soldiers as the finest fighting men 'without going into why we are there, or if they should be there.'
 His 'compulsion' to do the movie was based on his pride of the Special Forces, determined to show 'what a magnificent job this still little-known branch of service is doing.' ...
 'I wasn't trying to send a message out to anybody,' he reasoned, 'or debating whether it is right or wrong for the United States to be in this war.'"